-Adding page numbers: Let's start by adding page numbers to your document:
+Let's start by adding page numbers to your document:

-- 1. Select the Insert ribbon tab, and click on the Page Number button. - 2.
-From the drop-down menu, select the position you'd like for your page numbers, and one of the built-in formats.
-It's as simple as that!
+1. Select the Insert ribbon tab, and click on the Page Number button.

-3. Page numbers will be inserted into your document, and the Design ribbon will replace the Insert ribbon above the document window numbering style or sequence then click the Page Number button again, and select Format Page Numbers.
+- 2. From the drop-down menu, select the position you'd like for your page numbers, and one of the built-in formats.
+It's as simple as that! - 3.
+Page numbers will be inserted into your document, and the Design ribbon will replace the Insert ribbon above the document window. - 4.
+If you want to adjust the page numbering style or sequence then click the Page Number button again, and select Format Page Numbers.